fdb/slarg-website/events/2023-10-19-rehearsal-for-future-conversations.md

 Iranian-Canadian artist Mona Hedayati’s interdisciplinary research practice draws on computer art, posthumanism, sound design, and affect studies.
 In this session, she will lay down her artistic strategy of deconstructing the voice through audio recordings integrated into performative pieces.
 Hedayati will delve into the codes of affective-embodied sensor-to-sound performances that aim to tap into the senses rather than the logical operation of image and language to communicate the ineffability of her experience as a migrant.

-12:45	Joint lunch for all participants byquitapena
+12:45	Joint lunch for all participants by Quitapena

 14:00	Laszlo Umbreit